 - Packing and unpacking the dishwasher.

-- Helping to washing up.
+- Helping to wash up.

 What I have noticed, is how much fun my boys are having helping out in the kitchen.
 Up until recently, they’ve mostly been watching, especially when I am trying to do things quickly, which is almost all-the-time!